 Child Tax Credit 2021: Here's when the third check will deposit

-The third monthly payment of the enhanced Child Tax Credit will land in accounts this week, providing an influx of cash to millions of families at a time when most other major stimulus programs for U.S. households have ended.
+The third monthly payment of the enhanced Child Tax Credit is landing in bank accounts on Wednesday, providing an influx of cash to millions of families at a time when most other major stimulus programs for U.S. households have ended.

 Parents of about 60 million children will receive direct deposit payments on September 15, while some may receive the checks through the mail anywhere from a few days to a week later.
 Parents of eligible children under 6 will receive $300 per child, while those with children between 6 to 17 will receive $250 per child on Wednesday.